 People Writing Poems ::

-People Writing Poems :: Writing Through Winter
+People Writing Poems :: Writing Into the time of the Pan

 Writing poems is a way to sort out your moving days.
 Writing allows you to access personal rhythms, images, your voice and be touched by the poem itself.
 In return, the poem influences your mornings, afternoons, nights.